alovajs/alovajs.github.io/docs/01-get-started/01-overview.md

 More complete feature is below:

-1. 🕶 Provide a unified user experience in the three UI frameworks of vue, react, and svelte, seamlessly transplant
+1. 🕶 Provide a unified experience in the vue, react, and svelte, and seamlessly transplant
 2. 📑 The api design is similar to axios, more simple and familiar
 3. 🍵 Out-of-the-box high-performance request strategy, making the application smoother
 4. 🐦 4kb+, only 30% of axios+